data-88/brauteseth_website/src/content/blog/morocco.md

 excerpt: Hotish in the Sahel
 publishDate: 'October 10 2022'
 tags:
-  - Web
+  - middle east
-  - Guide
+  - travel
 seo:
   image:
     src: '/post-6.jpg'
     alt: Walking person silhouette
 ---

+## (Sorry this is work in progress)

 Crazy times in the arab country.
-Flew through Dubai.

-##Work in progress article
+Flew through Dubai on business class.
+The new emirates planes that they don't use while bussing South Africans.

+I'm going to write about the time we fell down the cliffs when it was supposed to be a casual hike.